University Disciplinary Committee

 - A gross procedural error that materially affected the outcome;

-- The sanction(s) imposed were not commensurate with the violation(s) of community standards for which the respondent(s) were found responsible;
+- The outcome(s) imposed were not commensurate with the violation(s) of community standards for which the respondent(s) were found responsible;

-- The decision was not consistent with a preponderance of the evidence;
+- The finding was not consistent with a preponderance of the evidence;

 - New information, which was unavailable at the time of the hearing, that merits re-consideration of the final disposition.

 The appeal officer designated by the president will review the written appeal request and determine whether, in the judgment of the appeal officer, sufficient grounds exist for at least one basis of appeal to be further explored through review by the appeal officer.
 In hearing an appeal, the appeal officer, at their discretion, may meet with individuals and review information relevant to the bases of the appeal.
-In the event of an appeal, sanctions will normally be held in abeyance pending the outcome of the appeal, except in cases where the university determines there may exist a threat to the safety and welfare of the campus community, in which case sanctions will take immediate effect.
-Interim measures put in place via the Safety Intervention Protocol are not sanctions and therefore remain in effect per their original terms during the pendency of the appeal.
+In the event of an appeal process, outcomes will normally be held in abeyance pending the resolution of the appeal, except in cases where the university determines there may exist a threat to the safety and welfare of the campus community, in which case outcomes will take immediate effect.
+Interim measures put in place via the Safety Intervention Protocol are not outcomes and therefore remain in effect per their original terms during the pendency of the appeal.

 Appeals will be decided by the appeal officer in a timely manner as circumstances warrant.
 While an appeal is under review, the appeal officer will update the respondent(s) and complainant(s) as necessary about the anticipated timeline.